-Flavored with ripe bananas, tart blueberries, and a hint of cinnamon – This tender quick bread is sure to be a favorite!
+Flavored with ripe bananas, tart blueberries, and a hint of cinnamon – This Tender Blueberry Banana bread is sure to be a favorite!

 Before we get into this tender thang, here’s the song giving me life today.
 It’s Dominican merengue situation.
 This is not a “shake your ass” post.
 I’d like you to shake your ass, nonetheless.

 Not sure if I’ve mentioned this on here.
-I’m a procrastinator.
-I mean sick procrastination.
-I procrastinate about procrastinating, therefore, I’m the queen of this ish.
+I’m a procrastinator who procrastinates about procrastinating, therefore, I’m the queen of this ish.
 I love bananas and I usually purchase them semi ripe with the intent of eating them to get in some potassium.
 The issue here is, I tend to put it off a lot and find myself with tons of overripe bananas.
 Fortunately I have tons of banana recipes on this space, though at times a sista’ wants a little something extra.
 I was out and about one day and found super inexpensive blueberries and figured, why not combine the two?
 I went on The Pinterest and found this recipe from The Baker Upstairs

-What ingredients do I need to make this Blueberry Banana Bread?
+What ingredients do I need to make this Tender Blueberry Banana Bread?

 Glad you asked, homie.
 I’m going to walk you through this.
 Put your trust in me.
 Oh, did I mention we are sprinkling a streusel ting over this bad boy?
 Well, we are.
 Ok, let’s get started with this succulent AF situation.

 For the sweetened berries

 You will need blueberries, granulated sugar, vanilla bean paste.

 Grab some granulated sugar, all-purpose flour, ground cinnamon, and unsalted butter.

 For the bread